tgherzog/wbg-ogdtoolkit/en/technical-assistance.md

 The World Bank provides technical assistance to client country governments in the following areas:

-+ **Engagement, outreach and training:** Conducts information sessions for clients and country offices on open government data and how to make the case for opening them
++ **Engagement, outreach and training.** Conducts information sessions for clients and country offices on open government data and how to make the case for opening them

-+ **Readiness assessments:** Conducts short reviews with a country's key government representatives and data users to [assess its current capabilities and develop a plan for action](odra.html).
++ **Readiness assessments.** Conducts short reviews with a country's key government representatives and data users to [assess its current capabilities and develop a plan for action](odra.html)

-+ **Advice, technical assistance and financing:** Offers advice and training on Open Data strategies, technology and policy best practices to support client country's open agendas
++ **Advice, technical assistance and financing.** Offers advice and training on Open Data strategies, technology and policy best practices to support client country's open agendas

-+ **Platforms for innovation:** Brings international experts and local talent together to collaborate, motivate and help each other learn new and valuable ways to use data
++ **Platforms for innovation.** Brings international experts and local talent together to collaborate, motivate and help each other learn new and valuable ways to use data

-+ **Capabilities development for civil society:** Organizes data journalism boot camps, provides training in the treatment and use of budget data and helps to produce foreign aid maps to promote effective, responsible use of Open Data
++ **Capabilities development for civil society.** Organizes data journalism boot camps, provides training in the treatment and use of budget data and helps to produce foreign aid maps to promote effective, responsible use of Open Data

 The World Bank also has several initiatives and programs that use Open Data to address specific challenges: